5 Top Tips on starting a Career in Film & TV

 Mandy Surgery sessions provide an opportunity for Film & TV Crew to get free one-on-one career advice from key figures in the industry.
 These events are run exclusively for Premium Members.
 Not a Premium Member?
-Sign up today to receive 30 days Premium trial and apply to attend our next Mandy Surgery for FREE!
+Upgrade today and apply to attend our next Mandy Surgery for FREE!

 “Sue is an expert who’s willing to help and inform with great effectiveness.
 If I associate Mandy with both of you, I can only think of Mandy as a collective group of colleagues I want to see more, and interact with more as it is a creative environment where to thrive sharing our skills and capabilities.” - Samantha Gaetani (Production Co-ordinator)

 “Very helpful and enjoyable...I was given a couple of contacts to introduce myself to and sources of work to pursue” - Tom Griffiths (Dubbing Mixer)